-time infor s to be allowed to see the server status info mation from the NTP service (even if this is erating system and NTPD version)?
+time inforn s to be allowed to see the server status informati nation from the NTP service (even if this is infor erating system and NTPD version)?

-No In this case select from the following standard restrictions: See Chapter 6.3.3.7.6 Access Control Options
+In this case select from the following standard restr See Chapter 6.3.3.7.6 Access Control Options ictions:

-kod
+No kod

-notrap ✓
+NO notrap \checkmark

-nopeer $\overline{\checkmark}$
+nopeer

 noquery. \checkmark

-Yes In this case select from the following standard restrictions:
+In this case select from the following standard restrictions:

 See Chapter 6.3.3.7.6 Access Control Options:

 kod \checkmark

-notrap ✓
+notrap \checkmark

-nopeer $\overline{\checkmark}$
+Yes nopeer \checkmark

-If a standard restriction is selected in this area, exceptions can be declared in separate lines for each authorised server, client or sub-network.
-See Chapter 6.3.3.7.5 Addition of Exceptions to Standard.
+If a standard restriction is selected in this area, exseparate lines for each authorised server, client of 6.3.3.7.5 Addition of Exceptions to Standard .